 There are a number of common symptoms of narcolepsy, but very few people have all of them.

 It's not difficult to rouse someone from such a state, and upon waking people may feel refreshed, but the tiredness may return very soon, forcing another bout of sleep.
 This may happen several times a day in the most severe cases.
 If someone with narcolepsy is left undisturbed, the sleep may last from a few minutes to a few hours.

 Despite this, people with narcolepsy do not actually tend to sleep more hours in a day than people without the condition.
 This naturally implies that people with this condition get less sleep at night, and indeed many complain of unrefreshing nighttime sleep that's often interrupted by nightmares.

-The other symptoms of narcolepsy (cataplexy, sleep paralysis, and Hypnagogic phenomena) are more rare, but most sufferers experience at least one of them from time to time.
+The other symptoms of narcolepsy (cataplexy, sleep paralysis, and Hypnagogic phenomena) are rarer, but most sufferers experience at least one of them from time to time.
 They all occur in fully conscious people and can be frightening if the person hasn't yet been diagnosed and doesn't know that they have narcolepsy.

 In cataplexy, a person experiences emotionally triggered episodes of muscle weakness, most commonly in the face, neck, and knees.
 The low muscle tone of REM sleep appears suddenly in a person who is fully awake at a time of strong emotion.
 Laughter, anger, fear, happiness, stress, or excitement can cause a person to go suddenly limp and drop to the ground.